caseyanderson/slices_wkshp/day_1.md

 4. Open one of your recordings: `Insert > Media File`
 5. Double Click on your file, which will open the `Properties` window.
 Click `Normalize`, then click `Apply`, and `OK` (if you are curious, you can read about normalization [here](https://en.wikipedia.org/wiki/Audio_normalization))
 5. Right click on the file and go to `Item Settings`, scroll down to `Take Channel Mode: Mono (downmix)`.
 Your `Stereo` file is now `Mono`.
-6. Click the Play button to listen to the Mono version of your recording
+6. Click the `Play` button to listen to the `Mono` version of your recording
-7. In the menu bar click and drag your cursor from the beginning of your file to the end.
+7. In the transport bar click and drag your cursor from the beginning of your file to the end.
 You should see two carrot looking markers at the beginning and end of your file, something like this

 ![](imgs/reaper_selection.png)